minprog/cs50x-1718-1819/info/10 Syllabus.md

 ## Re-taking the course

-Resubmission of problem sets is not possible after you complete the course successfully.
-Should you fail the course, the following rules apply when submitting any problem set for a second time:
+Resubmission of modules is not possible after you complete the course successfully.
+Should you fail the course due to failing grades for the problems, the following rules apply when submitting any module for the second time:

-- Resubmitting problem sets is not possible until the next semester.
+- Resubmitting modules is not possible until the next semester.

-- Re-submissions are required to be complete and bug-free, so as to not burden the staff with grading (i.e., correctness has to be perfect).
+- Only full modules can be resubmitted, and all included programs should be bug-free.

-- Only correctness will be re-graded.
-Scores for design and style will not be changed even when you improve said design and style of your program (even though we do encourage this!).
+- All modules that were insufficient in any aspect have to be resubmitted and will be re-graded.

 - Any re-submissions must be done before retaking the exam.